UPRI-earthquake/upri-earthquake.github.io/doc/connect-to-rshake.md

 ___

-> **_NOTE:_**  The note content.

-**Note:** For improved security, it's highly recommended to change the default password of your Raspberry Shake.
+> **_NOTE:_**  For improved security, it's highly recommended to change the default password of your Raspberry Shake.
 To learn how to update your password and access essential guidelines for securing your device effectively, refer to this [guide](https://manual.raspberryshake.org/hacked.html#hacked).